RWS/dxa-flexible-campaign-content/README.md

 4. Save the multimedia component.
 All editable content is extracted from the campaign ZIP when saving it the first time.
 5. Go to your staging site and open Experience Manager.
 Create a new campaign page with the newly created page type.
 6. Select the uploaded campaign and drag & drop it on your page.
-7. The whole campaign should now appear and all text is inline editable.
+7. The whole campaign should now appear and all text are inline editable.
 It is also possible at this step to send the campaign directly for translation.

 Creating campaign content